seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 Empirically, boolean functions and values benefit from some special considerations.
 They should be phrased...
   - _declaratively_, like `is_something()` rather than `check_if_something()`.
   - _positively_, e.g. `is_something_enabled`, not negatively, e.g., `is_something_disabled`.
-This reduces indirection by one level and helps avoid confusing double negatives.
+This reduces indirection by one level and helps avoid unnecessary double negatives.

 Consider [replacing boolean values by a two-state enumeration](#enumerations-v-booleans).

-# Managing Complexity
+# Managing State

 In most run-of-the-mill programming, the complexity you and your reader have to deal with comes from having to track three things: